Paradise Parrot

 Interesting Facts About the Paradise Parrot

-• 1The Paradise Parrot was one of the few bird species known to use termite mounds as nesting sites, a unique adaptation for insulation.
+- 1The Paradise Parrot was the only Australian bird known to nest in termite mounds, a unique adaptation among parrots.

 Paradise Parrot Conservation Status